 The water in Barguzinsky bay, as well as in Chivirkuysky bay, warms up to +20-22 Сº despite the fact that Barguzinsky bay is much deeper.
 By reason of remoteness, nature has remained in its original form.
-Combination of three factors warm water, sandy bottom and picturesque landscapes makes Barguzinsky bay a wonderful place for summer leisure.
+A combination of three factors warm water, sandy bottom, and picturesque landscapes make Barguzinsky bay a wonderful place for summer leisure.
 There is settlement Maximikha in the southern and the most remarkable part of the bay.
 Another settlement, located in the bay, is Ust-Barguzin.
 It is located 25 mi (40 km) far from Maximikha.
 There is a walking trail along the shore linking these two villages.
 Furthermore, the Barguzinsky highway runs through them.

 Maximikha is a small settlement located in one of the most picturesque bays of Lake Baikal.
 Fine sand, clearest water and untouched nature attract more and more tourists each year.
 The bay is surrounded by dense taiga rich in berries and mushrooms.
 The ancient religious objects that widespread all over the Baikal shore can be found in the settlement as well.

 Major Landmarks of Maximikha:

 Latitude: 53°24′25.92″N (53.407200)

 The settlement is located at the mouth of the Barguzin River.
 A ferry service operates on the river during the period from May to October.
 During the rest of the time, ice crossing operates.
 Ust-Barguzin serves as a departure point for exploring Chivirkuysky bay, the Ushkanyi Islands, the Svyatoy Nos peninsula, and Olkhon Island.